 I like to use a Crema with ‘Aceto Balsamico di Moderna IGP’ which is a thick and reduced balsamic vinegar glaze that adds something to every salad.

 So this is nothing like what you may expect if you are from the USA where other types of Italian dressing inventions have been born.

 Which salad ingredients to include with your pasta salad?

 In this simple recipe, I have just used red pepper, sweet mixed baby tomatoes from Tesco, some spring onions and cucumber.

 But of course, you are free to add whatever you fancy to your salad.

 You may wish to sweeten it with some apples or maybe add some black olives for that extra bit of salt and bitterness.

 Or perhaps some sliced onion or feta cheese for example.
 It is up to you.
 But do not forget the parmesan cheese at the end!

 I hope you enjoy making this simple pasta salad.
-If you do please let me know how you get on in the comments section below, and how you improved it!
+If you do, please let me know how you get on in the comments section below, and how you improved it!